berkeley-stat159/project-delta/README.md

 wait.
 You can verify that you have the correct and complete data set by calling `make validate-data`.

-The analyses can eitherbe run altogether or separately.
-To perform all analyses written, call `make analyses`.
-The commands to perform individual analyses is listed below:
+The analyses can either be run altogether or separately.
+Commands pertaining to analyses are listed here:
+- Perform *all* analyses: `make analyses`
 - Convolution: `make convolution`
 - Logistic Regression: `make logistic`
 - Smoothing with a Gaussian Kernel: `make smoothing`
-The analysis results can also be removed by calling `make rm-results`.
+- Remove *all* analysis results: `make rm-results`

 Included with this package are also some general purpose utilities that may come in handy.
 Calling `make test-data` generates a set of dummy data that can be